tudo-aqua/bgw/docs/components/uicomponents/uicomponents.md

 A [ProgressBar][ProgressBarDoc] is a coloured bar that can indicate progress to the user.
 The current progress and colour can be retrieved and set via ``progress`` and ``barColor`` respectively.

-In this example a new ProgressBar is instantiated and the ``onMouseClicked`` is set, so that the progress of the bar is advanced by 5% on a click or reset if the progress is greater than 100%.
+In this example a new ProgressBar is instantiated and the ``onMouseClicked`` is set, such that the progress of the bar is advanced by 5% on a click or reset if the progress is greater than 100%.

 **NOTE:** the progress is modelled as a ``Double``, where any value equal or less than 0 means 0% progress and any value